sheltermanager/asm3/doc/manual/wordkeys.rst

     The manufacturer of the vaccine
 VaccinationCost
-    The cost of this vaccine VaccinationAdministeringVet
+    The cost of this vaccine
-    The name of the vet who administered the vaccination VaccinationComments
+VaccinationComments
     The vaccination comments
 VaccinationDescription
     The vaccination description from the lookup data.
+VaccinationAdministeringVetName
+    The name of the vet who administered the vaccination VaccinationAdministeringVetLicence / VaccinationAdministeringVetLicense
+    The licence number of the vet who administered the vaccination VaccinationAdministeringVetAddress
+    The address of the vet who administered the vaccination VaccinationAdministeringVetTown / VaccinationAdministeringVetCity
+    The town/city of the vet who administered the vaccination VaccinationAdministeringVetCounty / VaccinationAdministeringVetState
+    The county/state of the vet who administered the vaccination VaccinationAdministeringVetPostcode / VaccinationAdministeringVetZipcode
+    The postal/zip code of the vet who administered the vaccination VaccinationAdministeringVetEmail
+    The email address of the vet who administered the vaccination

 Just putting a number on the end of the fieldname returns that field for the records, counting from oldest to newest.
 For example, VaccinationName1 returns